Time limitations

 ORS > Procedural Statutes > Time Limitations > 131.125

-(1) prosecution for aggravated murder, murder, attempted murder or aggravated murder, conspiracy or solicitation to commit aggravated murder or murder or any degree of manslaughter may be start at any time after the commission of the attempt, conspiracy or solicitation to commit aggravated murder or murder, or the death of the person killed
+(1) A prosecution for aggravated murder, murder, attempted murder or aggravated murder, conspiracy or solicitation to commit aggravated murder or murder or any degree of manslaughter may be start at any time after the commission of the attempt, conspiracy or solicitation to commit aggravated murder or murder, or the death of the person killed

 (2) prosecution for any of the following felonies may be started within twelve (12) years after the commission of the crime or, if the victim at the time of the crime was under 18, anytime before the victim is 30: